 Method: We retrospectively evaluated the medical records of adult patients presenting with complete AV block to our coronary care unit.
-Initial and subsequent venous blood lactate levels were analyzed for associations with adverse in-hospital outcomes, defined as renal injury, cardiac mortality, or TP requirement prior to permanent pacemaker implantation.
+Initial and subsequent venous blood lactate levels were analyzed for associations with adverse in-hospital outcomes, defined as renal injury, cardiac mortality, or the need for TP prior to permanent pacemaker implantation.

-Conclusion: Increased lactate levels are independent determinant of poor in-hospital outcomes for complete AV block.
-Lactate measurement may aid TP decision-making even in hemodynamically stable patients.
-However, these results are hypothesis-generating and prospective studies are needed to confirm clinical utility.
+Conclusion: Increased lactate levels are independent determinants of poor in-hospital outcomes in patients with complete AV block.
+Lactate measurement may aid decision-making regarding TP even in hemodynamically stable patients.
+However, these results are hypothesis-generating, and prospective studies are needed to confirm clinical utility.

 Keywords: Complete atrioventricular block, temporary pacemaker, venous blood lactate level